xp-dojo/atdd-bank-account/README.md

 1. Most of this business logic code, or API is already implemented for you but you may need to write more.

-> What do you think we mean by "test fixture"?
-Ask an instructor to elaborate as it's an often misunderstood phrase.
+> **What do you think is meant by "test fixture"?**
+>
+> In science, a fixture is often physical apparatus used to support a test specimen during an experiment.
+The experiment or test is distinct from the apparatus that supports it.
+Unit testing frameworks often muddy this idea because they expect tests to include test support code (the fixture part) as well as the actual test scenarios (the experiment part).

 ## Hints